techidaily/site-phone-solutions/source/_posts/in-2024-thinking-about-changing-your-netflix-region-without-a-vpn-on-samsung-galaxy-m34-drfone-by-drfone-virtual-android.md

 **Note:** If you ever press the Check In button, it will update your location in Life360 even if it is turned off.
 Further, if you press the Help Alert button, this will also turn on the location-sharing feature.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/pGHmqD53gc8?si=ymgHIB6Aa7_MoUUf" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 2: Fake Location Apps to Spoofing Life360

 The best way to stop Life360 from tracking you is to use fake GPS apps on Android and iOS.
 There are many fake location apps that you can install in your device to spoof Life360 without any risk to your device.